aurazelco/plotZcurve/README.md

-                        optional: list of formats (separated by space): example png pdf jpeg -o OUTPUT_PATH        optional: path to output directory -s SCRIPT_PATH        path to Zcurve_func.R, needed if the R script is not in the current working directory -gc                   optional: in case -save_gc is used, the script will save the GC content calculations to a file instead of printing to the console
+                        optional: list of formats (separated by space): example png pdf jpeg -o OUTPUT_PATH        optional: path to output directory -s SCRIPT_PATH        path to Zcurve_func.R, needed if the R script is not in the current working directory -gc                   optional: in case -gc is used, the script will save the GC content calculations to a file instead of printing to the console
   -out_gc OUTPUT_GC     optional: output file where the GC content will be written in the -gc flag is used (default 'GC_content_output.txt' in the working directory)
 ```

 There may be a FutureWarning appearing for a pandas function, depending on the operating system.
 At time of release and with the version specified, this does not constitute a problem.
+Also, in MacOS there seems to be an extra error with one of the R files for the library, but again this does not constitute a rpoblem and the software runs smoothly.

 ### Examples of usage